truenas/documentation/content/SCALECLIReference/Auth/CLIApiKey.md

 Where
 * *name* is the name you want to assign to the key.
 * *METHOD* is the HTTP method you want the key to use.
-Options are GET, POST, PUT, DELETE, CALL, SUBSCRIBE.
+Options are GET, POST, PUT, DELETE, CALL, and SUBSCRIBE.
-* *api.resource* is the websocket API resource you want to use.
-Append "/api/docs/" to the end of your TrueNAS web UI address to see our full list of websocket API resources.
+* *api.resource* is the WebSocket API resource you want to use.
+Append "/api/docs/" to the end of your TrueNAS web UI address to see our full list of WebSocket API resources.

 {{< expand "Command Example" "v" >}}
 ```